ethpandaops/optimism-package/README.md

     enabled: false
 ```

-You can provide custom dashboard sources to have Grafana pre-populated with your preferred dashboards:
+You can provide custom dashboard sources to have Grafana pre-populated with your preferred dashboards.
+Each source should be a URL to a Github repository directory containing at minimum a `dashboards` directory:

 ```yaml
 optimism_package: